RossBoylan/mccli/README.md

 If you're curious, the reason for using `node <path to main file>` instead of just `mc` is that `mc` only works when it was registered as a global shortcut by `npm install`, which these instructions deliberately avoid using.
 To be sure of getting the right version we invoke `node` directly and give it the location of the file to execute.

+### Later Runs

+If you want to execute a variation of the original simulation, rename the `MC` folder to something indicating what it contains and rerun `mc init`.
+If you are varying the risk factor intervention input you will then need to create  `MC\inputs\inp_distribution.txt`, described below.

+If your first run is part of the total run, e.g., repetitions 0-499, and you want to run the remainder, 500-1000, it may not automatically combine results.
+Instead at the start of the run the program will ask `do you want to save these results (otherwise they will be written over)`.
+We should  probably fix that.

 On Windows things might work ok without the `--python` argument; if it is not specified the default `py` is used to invoke python. `py` will probably be able to launch python, but the one it launches may not be using the virtual environment.
 The simpler form `--python python` has a better chance of picking up the virtual environment.
 For `*nix` systems the default `py` to invoke python will not work; again using python or python3 without a path might work, and explicitly specifying it, as shown above, is safest of all.